 - If you do not show up for your initial assessment appointment

-- If you miss more than three appointments without prior notification
+- If you miss three therapy appointments without prior notification

 - If you do not follow through with homework as requested